 - Medical expenses

 - Certain home repair expenses for a primary residence

 Another way to get around the 10% withdrawal penalty is available to people who have separated from their employer and hit age 55.
 It’s an exemption that’s designed for people who leave (or lose) their jobs in their mid-50s to mid-60s and want to ride it out until their Social Security eligibility kicks in.
 If you have a 401(k) with a company and you “separate from service” any time after turning 55, you can start taking penalty-free withdrawals.
 Don’t try this with an IRA, though.
 It only works for 401(k)s.

 Another option is to take a loan from your 401(k), rather than take a withdrawal.
 Some employer 401(k) plans include the option of borrowing from your 401(k) with interest.
 You then repay the loan and cover the interest by bumping up the pre-tax deferrals from your paycheck.

 The good news about 401(k) loans is that they offer lower interest rates and don’t require a credit check, unlike many other loans.
-The bad news is that if you leave your company, whether voluntarily or involuntarily, the loan becomes due within 30-90 days, depending on the terms of the loan.
-If you can’t repay the funds you’ve borrowed within that time frame, the IRS treats the money as income, taxes it as such, and levies the 10% early withdrawal penalty.
+The bad news is that if you leave your company voluntarily or involuntarily, the loan becomes due typically within 90 days, depending on your terms.
+If you can’t repay the funds you’ve borrowed within that time frame, the IRS treats the money as income, taxes it as such and levies the 10% early withdrawal penalty.

 401(k) loans that you repay on time don’t come with the 10% IRS penalty, but they do come with interest.
-Plus, many companies won’t allow you to contribute to your 401(k) while the loan is outstanding, so you lose the chance to contribute money and take advantage of compound interest.
+Plus, many companies won’t allow you to contribute to your 401(k) while the loan is outstanding.
+Because of this, you lose the chance to contribute and take advantage of compound interest.